tomphill/tailwind-course-starter/README.md

 ### Preview

 To see changes while working, just right click on the index.html and click `Open with Default Browser`.
 Or you may see another browser `Open with` and the default browser with a > next to it.
 If you click on the > you should be able to select the browser you want to open with.

+### Measurements

+Tailwind goes in groups of 4 pixels.
+Numbers for top, bottom, left, right, margin and padding will be increased by multiples of 4 based on the number provided to them after the -.